KTH/kurs-pm-api/README.md

 # Node-api
-## Template project for KTH RESTful JSON based API:s
+## Template project for RESTful API:s

 In an attempt to simplify the process of starting up new Node.js based projects, there exists two template projects